-We are pleased to invite you to attend NRG Energy, Inc.'s Annual Meeting of Stockholders, which will be held on , 2009, at .
-Details regarding admission to the meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting and Proxy Statement.
+We are pleased to invite you to attend NRG Energy, Inc.'s Annual Meeting of Stockholders, which will be held on admission to the meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting and Proxy Statement.
 A report on Company operations and a discussion of our plans will be made at the meeting and there will be time for your questions and comments.